 Long wait times.
-A band-aid, one-size-fits-all approach.
-Overemphasis on prescriptions like antibiotics, topical creams, and hormones.
-An absence of nutrition education.
+Symptom-managing treatments with side effects.
+A one-size-fits-all approach.
+An absence of nutrition education in medical school.
+The sinking feeling of a predatory financial system that seeps into healthcare and dentistry.
 These are among many issues Americans have with modern conventional medicine.

 Main problems with modern healthcare

 The current Western medical paradigm has been heavily shaped by industrialization.
 Some major problems with healthcare include:

 Health is not a one-off deal but a continual pursuit.
 Patients typically present to the doctor with a bothersome symptom such as pain, and they are promptly prescribed medication without much thought.
 Instead, healthcare should be proactive, preventive, and emphasize lifestyle interventions.

 The opioid epidemic, antibiotic overuse, and other medical practices have contributed to chronic disease.
 17% of Americans take 3 or more prescriptions.
 These are often last-generation, expensive, quick fixes that manage symptoms, have unpleasant side effects, and don't functionally target the disease drivers or health promoters.
 Functional, personalized, precision molecular medicines are needed.

 Doctors and other HCPs often work over 8-hour shifts, with 12- or even 16-hour shifts being common practice among nurses.
 Fatigue and stress increase the likelihood of mistakes and decrease patient satisfaction (Stimpfel, 2012).
 Working shifts longer than 13 hours can triple the chance of medical error (Lockley, 2007).